Jacob Needleman: On democracy

-In a 2012 On Being interview with Krista Tipett, Needleman said, "A democratic citizen is not a citizen who can do anything he wants; it’s a citizen who has an obligation at the same time.
+In a 2012 On Being interview with Krista Tippett, Needleman said, "A democratic citizen is not a citizen who can do anything he wants; it's a citizen who has an obligation at the same time.
 And just to give you an example, if I may, the freedom of speech, what is the duty associated with it?
-Well, if you ponder that a little bit, you’ll come to the conclusion very clearly that the right of free speech implies the duty of allowing others to speak.
+Well, if you ponder that a little bit, you'll come to the conclusion very clearly that the right of free speech implies the duty of allowing others to speak.
 If I have the right to speak, I have the duty to let you speak.

-Now, that’s not so simple.
-It doesn’t mean just to stop my talking and wait till you’re finished and then come in and get you.
-It means I have an obligation inwardly — and that’s what we’re speaking about, is the inner dimension.
+Now, that's not so simple.
+It doesn't mean just to stop my talking and wait till you're finished and then come in and get you.
+It means I have an obligation inwardly — and that's what we're speaking about, is the inner dimension.
 Inwardly, I have to work at listening to you.
-That means I don’t have to agree with you, but I have to let your thought into my mind in order to have a real democratic exchange between us.
-And that is a very interesting work of the human being, don’t you think?"
+That means I don't have to agree with you, but I have to let your thought into my mind to have a real democratic exchange between us.
+And that is a very interesting work of the human being, don't you think?"

 On money

 In a 1990 A World of Ideas Interview with Bill Moyers, Needleman said, "There's always been greed, there's always been avarice.
 There's always been a problem with people wanting more than they need.
 That's caused more problems for the human race than almost anything else.
 But cultures have always wanted other things, too.
 They've wanted honor.
 They've wanted power.
 Love.
 Respect.
 Beauty.
-It's hard to say now, though, that our culture wants anything else as much as it wants. money."
+It's hard to say now, though, that our culture wants anything else as much as it wants money."

 On the Gurdjieff teachings

 Needleman spoke often of Gurdjieff and his teaching.

 In a 1991 interview with Gnosis magazine, Needleman said, "What Gurdjieff offers is a world view—the idea of an organic universe, a conscious universe, a universe with a purpose.
 The Gurdjieff teaching said life is a fundamental property of reality, and there is a movement toward consciousness and away from consciousness.
 There is a ladder of energies going up and down, and everything is included in that in some grand purpose.
 I found this very reasonable.
-Later scientific discoveries have more or less confirmed that there’s more livingness in the universe than was thought thirty or forty years ago."
+Later scientific discoveries have more or less confirmed that there's more livingness in the universe than was thought thirty or forty years ago."

 Decades later, in a 2016 interview with Commonweal, Needleman said, "What does humanity serve?
-The human being is meant to serve, is here on earth, according to Gurdjieff’s teaching, to serve other human beings, to serve the earth, and to serve a certain function in the universe.
+The human being is meant to serve, is here on earth, according to Gurdjieff's teaching, to serve other human beings, to serve the earth, and to serve a certain function in the universe.
 That means, practically speaking we are built to serve, we are built to be able to love."

+Death

+Needleman died on November 28, 2022, in Oakland, California at the age of 88.